langjam/jam0001/jam_solo/README.md

 Now in the `zash` sub-directory, you can run `zig build` to obtain a debug binary in `zash/zig-out`.
 For a release build, you can run `zig build -Drelease-fast`.
 Binaries all always placed in `zash/zig-out` when using `zig build`.
-For convenience, binaries for Linux, macOS, and Windows (all x86_64) are provided in the `binaries` sub-directory.

 ## Running the Sample
 A sample zash source code file is provided as `example.zash`.
 It demonstrates how the